bartek623/G-Code-Sim-v2/README.md

 - ✅ Prepare 3D canvas
 - ✅ Implement camera controls
 - ✅ Prepare drawer with text area for gcode
-- ✅ Interprete gcode to data about lines (type, coords of ending, center of arc etc.)
+- ✅ Interprete gcode to data about lines (type, coords of ending, centre of arc etc.)
 - 🚧 Create better validation of gcode
 - ✅ Draw lines on 2D plane
 - ✅ Draw different line types
 - ✅ Draw lines with animation
-- ✅ Create drawer to save/load program (for now it can be local storage)
+- ✅ Create a drawer to save/load the program (for now it can be local storage)
-- ✅ Create snackbar with appropriate notifications (e.g. on program save, errors etc.)
+- ✅ Create a snack bar with appropriate notifications (e.g. on program save, errors etc.)
 - ✅ Error handling
 - ✅ Extrude model with given lines (by rotation around X axis)
-- ✅ Find way to extrude concave model
+- ✅ Find a way to extrude the concave model
-- ✅ Create modals with info about program, saving/loading models etc.
+- ✅ Create modals with info about the program, saving/loading models etc.
 - 🚧 Add unit tests
-- ❔ Create option to import/export model (e.g. .step file)
+- ❔ Create an option to import/export the model (e.g. .step file)
 - ❔ Create simple documentation